 You are encouraged to report sexual violence, interpersonal violence, and other criminal activity and misconduct to the university.
 Reporting to the university provides you with the option of addressing the incident under the university’s Sexual Misconduct and Interpersonal Violence policy.
 It also allows the university to provide any available interim protective measures such as academic accommodations, changes to housing, and changes to class or work schedules.
 At the time a report is made, you are not required to decide on any particular course of action.

-You are encouraged to contact the Title IX Administrator to report any incidents.
+You are encouraged to contact the Title IX Coordinator below to report any incidents.
 They can also help you contact law enforcement to investigate the incident.
 Feel free to bring a support person along with you to make the report.